UCL/research-computing-with-cpp/session09/index.md

 * Introduction to Accelerators
 * Using a GPU as an Accelerator
-* Using accelerated libraries
+* Using GPU-accelerated libraries
 * Using CUDA with Thrust
 * OpenACC
-* OpenCL
+* Writing your own GPU code using CUDA-C